AmandaHarvey2001/CONI_Isotope/README.md

       - GSHHS_i_L1.shx
       - CMinorIsotopeData.xlsx
   - Description of Code
       - This script includes the code for calculating the distance of a sample's collection site coordinates to the coastline.
-Distances to the coastline (in meters) are then added to the existing dataframe as a new column exported for use in subsequent analyses (CMinorIsotopeData_withCoastlineDistance.xlsx).
+Distances to the coastline (in meters) are then added to the existing dataframe as a new column exported for use in subsequent analyses (CMinorIsotopeData_withCoastlineDistance_v2.xlsx).
 2. 2_CONIIsotope_SampleMap_v2.R
   - Required Data Sheet
       - LocalitiesDataForMap_V2.xlsx